NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vanara Battle Clarity.md

 Your focus in combat is practically unshakable.
-While you can act, you aren't [[Conditions/Off-Guard|Off-Guard]] to [[Conditions/Hidden|Hidden]], undetected, or flanking creatures of your level or lower, or to creatures of your level or lower using surprise attack.
+While you can act, you aren't [[Off-Guard|Off-Guard]] to [[Hidden|Hidden]], undetected, or flanking creatures of your level or lower, or to creatures of your level or lower using surprise attack.

 *Source: Pathfinder Lost Omens Impossible Lands*
 *OGL*